Find Affordable College Courses

 Concentrations Within Communication & Journalism

-Communication & Journalism majors may want to concentrate their studies in one of these areas.
+If you plan to be a communication & journalism major, you may want to focus your studies on one of the following concentrations.
 The table shows all degrees awarded in this field awarded for all degree levels at Stonehill College.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded